 If you or a loved one are having symptoms of a stroke, don't delay.
 Call 911 immediately.

 To prevent brain damage and permanent disability, blood flow must be restored quickly.
 Every second counts.
-The faster you can get to the hospital, the sooner doctors can help restore blood flow to the brain, usually by giving a medication (tissue plasminogen activator) to dissolve or break up the blood clot.
-This medicine needs to be given within three hours of the start of a stroke.
+The faster you can get to the hospital, the sooner doctors can help restore blood flow to the brain.
+This usually is done by giving a medication (tissue plasminogen activator) to dissolve, or break up, the blood clot.
+The medicine needs to be given within four and a half hours from the start of symptoms.

-Some strokes are mild, but others can lead to severe brain damage—even premature death.
-How stroke affects someone will depend on where the stroke occurred and how quickly treatment is given, as well as their age, overall health and other factors.
+Some strokes are mild, but others can lead to severe brain damage – even early death.
+How stroke affects someone will depend on where the stroke occurred and how quickly treatment is given, as well as factors including their age and overall health.

 Stroke can lead to: